shakes76/PatternAnalysis-2024/recognition/ADNI_classification_YunruC_S4901409/README.md

 Figure 4: The Best Hyperparameters (with the Highest Val Accuracy) out of 10 Trials
 </p>

-However, after reviewing the test accuracy across 10 trials, I found another set of hyperparameters interesting.
+However, after reviewing the test accuracy across 10 trials, I found the set of hyperparameters of the 8th trial interesting.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/494a1cd3-2158-4f4e-afbc-77447e385911" alt="hyperparameters with high test accuracy" />